Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/example-application-migration/liveanalytics_influxdb_application_migration.md

 1. __Data Model Differences__:

    - In LiveAnalytics, the data is stored with a measure_name of "system_metrics" and multiple measure values (cpu_utilization, memory_utilization) within each record.
+See [Data modeling](https://docs.aws.amazon.com/timestream/latest/developerguide/data-modeling.html) for more information on how LiveAnalytics models the time series data.
    - In InfluxDB V2, the data is stored with a measurement name of "system_metrics" and fields for cpu_utilization and memory_utilization.
+See [Key concepts](https://docs.influxdata.com/influxdb/v2/get-started/#key-concepts-before-you-get-started) for more information on InfluxDB data modelling.

 2. __Query Structure__: